nicklockwood/ShapeScript/docs/ios/import.md

 }
 ```

-Depending on the format, imported models may include their own [materials](materials.md).
-Uncolored / untextured models will inherit the current ShapeScript material properties.

 ## Text and Data

-In addition to scripts and standard model formats, text files can be imported as a [string](literals.md#strings) value.
+In addition to scripts and 3D models, plain text files can be imported as a [string](literals.md#strings) value.

 ```swift
 define text import "Text.txt"